QloudNetwork/qloud-integrations/qloud-spring-boot-starter/README.md

 qloud.domain=your-subdomain.qloud.space
 ```

-The auto configuration will then add
+The autoconfiguration will then add
 a [QloudApi](https://github.com/SemanticlabsGmbH/qloud-integrations/blob/main/qloud-spring-boot-starter/src/main/kotlin/network/qloud/integrations/boot/api/QloudApi.kt)
 bean for you to inject exposing the API's operations .